mcclaskey/batch_niistats/README.md

 batch_niistats M
 ```

 The program will start by opening a file selection dialogue box.
 Select the .csv file you created in step 1 and press ok.
-Wait while the program runs.
+Wait for the program to finish.

 When it is done you will have a .csv file in the same directory as the input .csv file.
 This output file will have the same base name as the input file but will also be prepended with a timestamp and appended with a suffix that denotes the option specified as input.